morinim/ultra/README.md

 Ultra uses [semantic versioning][semver].
 Releases are tagged.

-When a release cannot be backward compatible, because an API is changing, modifications required for upgrading aren't (usually) too difficult.
+When a release is not backward compatible due to API changes, the required modifications for upgrading are usually not too difficult.

-So don't be afraid of a different *MAJOR* version and read the release notes for details about the breaking changes.
+So, don't be afraid of a different *MAJOR* version and read the release notes for details about the breaking changes.

 ---